-The internship is a non-paid, volunteer opportunity designed to help you know if and where God is calling you to vocational ministry.
-The Internship provides an opportunity within a ministry setting where the intern, through experience, will be able to identify, clarify and receive direction for future involvement in and call to full time vocational ministry.
+Internship at Mosaic is a non-paid, volunteer program designed to help you know if and where God is calling you to vocational ministry by placing you in a ministry setting where, through experience, you will be able to identify, clarify and be equipped for your future involvement in and call to full-time vocational ministry.

 |Serving our Gatherings:||Supporting our Missional Communities:|